DongkwanYi/OLEDBOXER/README.md

 Based on EdgeTX v2.8.4, code for OLED is developed.

-"lcd_driver_spi.cpp" at main, copy&paste to your gitpod IDE, compile it.
+"lcd_driver_spi.cpp" on main, copy&paste to your gitpod IDE, compile it.

-(EdgeTX/edgetx/blob/v2.8.4/radio/src/targets/taranis/lcd_driver_spi.cpp)
+( EdgeTX/edgetx/blob/v2.8.4/radio/src/targets/taranis/lcd_driver_spi.cpp )

 Wiring and hardware photos are attached.